FinBen: A Holistic Financial Benchmark for Large Language Models: Results

-From Table \ref{tab:overre}, for fundamental tasks, we can see that GPT-4 stands out with the highest average performance, closely followed by ChatGPT, and Gemini.
-Among all open-sourced LLMs, the financial LLM FinMA-7B showcases superior performance on several classification tasks, such as FPB, even exceeding larger models like GPT-4.
-This is attributed to its tailored instruction tuning on the training datasets.
-For general-purpose LLMs, LLaMA2 70B leads in average performance, due to the large model size.
-Among models tailored for the Chinese language, ChatGLM2-6B outperforms InternLM 7B in average performance, indicating its effectiveness in handling financial tasks.
-However, CFGPT sft-7B-Full, fine-tuned on Chinese financial data, exhibits limited improvement on a few datasets and even declining performance on others like MultiFin compared to its base model InternLM 7B.
-This trend suggests a language-based discrepancy, highlighting that fine-tuning with Chinese data may adversely affect performance on English tasks, underscoring the complexities of cross-lingual adaptation in model training.
+As shown in Table \ref{tab:overre}, for IE tasks, GPT-4 demonstrates superior performance in named entity recognition tasks, including NER, FINER-ORD, and FinRED.
+InternLM 7B achieves the best results in causal classification (SC).
+However, for more complex information extraction tasks, such as causal detection (CD) and numerical understanding (FNXL and FSRL), even GPT-4's performance is limited, with Gemini showing only slightly better results, still falling short of expectations.
+Additionally, while financial domain-specific LLMs developed by instruction tuning such as FinMA 7B exhibit improvements over general domain LLMs such as LLaMA2 7B-chat, they continue to struggle with both named entity recognition and complex extraction tasks.
+These findings highlight significant opportunities for advancement in financial causal detection and numerical understanding for LLMs.

-Notably, in \textbf{quantification} datasets such as Headlines, models like Gemini and other financially tuned LLMs, including FinMA-7B, perform on par with or even better than GPT-4.
-However, when tackling \textbf{understanding} tasks in datasets like FinQA and ConvFinQA, GPT-4 and ChatGPT significantly outperform others, highlighting the limited numerical reasoning capabilities of models like Gemini and LLaMA2-70B.
-Challenges persist in \textbf{extraction} datasets requiring complex information extraction and numeric labeling, such as FinRED, CD, FNXL, and FSRL, where all models, including GPT-4, fall short, indicating a need for further enhancement in these areas.
+Regarding TA tasks, instruction fine-tuned models like FinMA 7B exhibit the best performance in sentiment analysis tasks, including FPB, FiQA-SA, and Headlines.
+However, the generalization ability of FinMA 7B is limited due to the diversity of TA tasks in the financial domain.
+It performs even worse than general domain LLMs such as LLaMA2-7B-chat on other TA tasks, where GPT-4, Gemini, and LLaMA2 70B show superior results.
+This underscores the limitations of instruction fine-tuned models, which may also be constrained by the parameter size of their backbone models.

-In conclusion, SOTA LLMs like GPT-4 exhibit strong performance across quantification tasks.
-However, there's a clear gap in numerical reasoning and complex information extraction tasks, pinpointing the necessity for further development.
-Instruction tuning has shown to enhance performance significantly, suggesting a valuable approach for improving model capabilities in specialized financial tasks.
-The results highlight the complexity of cross-lingual model tuning and the importance of careful language consideration in enhancing LLMs' effectiveness across diverse financial tasks.
+Models tailored for the Chinese language, such as CFGPT sft-7B-Full, which is fine-tuned on Chinese financial data, exhibit limited improvement on some datasets and even a decline in performance on others like MultiFin compared to its base model InternLM 7B.
+This trend suggests a language-based discrepancy, indicating that fine-tuning with Chinese data may adversely affect performance on English tasks.
+These findings underscore the complexities of cross-lingual adaptation in model training, highlighting the challenges in achieving consistent performance across different languages.